How to Run the Perfect Sales Discovery Call

 - Have they received funding?

-Whether you consider all or part of the sample questions above, going into the call well prepared with some form of research done on your prospect makes them feel appreciated.
+Whether you consider all or part of the sample questions above, going into the call well-prepared with some form of research done on your prospect makes them feel appreciated.
 Plus, you get to skip the boring, obvious questions and jump right into the targeted, more meaningful ones.

-Step 2: The Call
+Step 2: Execute The Live Discovery Call

 Start with Small Talk